Wondering if Ethereum Classic is a good investment? Asking yourself: “Should I buy Ethereum Classic in 2022?” Then this article is just for you!

 The highest it is believed Ethereum Classic can go is $1,230.86 per coin, according to Cryptocurrency Price Prediction, by December 2030.

 Elsewhere, Wallet Investor is the only other site wild enough to make big predictions on ETC, but they are much more relaxed.
 They foresee Ethereum Classic reaching $258.34 at the highest in the latter half of 2026.

 Read More: Ethereum Classic Price Prediction

-Ethereum Classic is definitely worth considering in 2021.
-Note that Ethereum Classic is currently ranking #54, as per Coin Market Cap.
+Ethereum Classic is definitely worth considering in 2022.
+Note that Ethereum Classic is currently ranked 20th, as per Coin Market Cap.